ArcaneCryptoAS/lassets-client/README.md

 This project is the client side of a naive implementation of [lightning assets](http://research.paradigm.xyz/RainbowNetwork.pdf).

+#### What are lightning assets?
+With this project, you can circumvent the problem of volatility in Bitcoin, and "peg" your lightning balance to a stable(or unstable) currency of your choice.
+This can be your local currency, dollar, euro, ethereum etc.
+It is non-custodial, meaning noone can take money from you, yay :tada:

+#### How does it work
-The purpose of this client is to create synthetic assets on the lightning network, by opening "contracts" with a server.
-The client and server will continuously rebalance the contract, thereby making sure the satoshi balance between them is always X [ASSET].
-The asset of the contract
-    can be any asset both the client and server support.
+As a client, you open "contracts" with the server.
+The client and server will continuously rebalance the contract, by sending sats client --> server if the price has dropped, or server --> client if the price has increased.
+The goal is to ensure the balance of the contract is always X [ASSET].
+The asset of the contract can be any asset both the client and server support.
 To determine the price of the contract, the server and client have to agree on an oracle.
+As of today, this common price feed is [bitmex](https://bitmex.com).

+The client comes configured out of the box to connect to a server we are running.

 ### Installing
 First download the project